denisvion/quantrolab-old/README.md

       - manage a pool of local or remote instruments
       - example of instrument drivers included
   - Instrument server:
-	Serve over the entwork instrumnts connected to your pc
+	Serve instruments connected to your pc over the network

 ### Technologies
   - Python 2.7